Cendana Auto 4x4: History

 The development of the vehicle first unveiled by the company in 2018.
 Its first started with the Special Operation Vehicle (SOV) variant where Cendana Auto introduces its SOV prototype to the public in conjunction of Defence Services Asia (DSA) 2018.
 According to the company, this SOV prototype was built in response to the Malaysian Army requirement for the light assault vehicle procurement.
 The SOV variant has a length of 4.95 meters, 1.85 meters high and 1.85 meters wide.
 Its powered by a single stage turbo diesel engine of 197 horsepower and the speed of the vehicle can reach to a maximum of 170 km/h.

-In 2019, Malaysian Army open a tender to seeks the new light tactical vehicle in various configuration.
+In 2019, the Malaysian Army open a tender to seeks the new light tactical vehicle in various configuration.
 The variants includes Fitted For Radio Vehicles (FFR), Special Operations Vehicles (SOV), Machine Gun Carriers, Grenade Launcher Carriers and Anti-Tank Guided Missile Vehicles (ATGM).
 In response to this tender, Cendana Auto announces that they will build the new improved and enlarged version prototype of the vehicle for the testing by the Malaysian Army and ready to be delivering more than 200 units vehicles to the Malaysian Army in various configuration starting 2021.